Taming-the-BEAST/Introduction-to-BEAST2/README.md

 Two very important summary statistics that we should pay attention to are the Auto-Correlation Time (ACT) and the Effective Sample Size (ESS).
 ACT is the average number of states in the MCMC chain that two samples have to be separated by for them to be uncorrelated, i.e. for them to be independent samples from the posterior.
 The ACT is estimated from the samples in the trace (excluding the burn-in).
 The ESS is the number of independent samples that the trace is equivalent to.
 This is calculated as the chain length (excluding the burn-in) divided by the ACT.

 The ESS is in general regarded as a quality-measure of the resulting sample sequence.
-It is unclear how to determine exactly how large should the ESS be for the analysis to be trustworthy.
+It is unclear how to determine exactly how large should the ESS be for an analysis to be trustworthy.
 In general, an ESS of 200 is considered high enough to make the analysis useful.
 However, this is an arbitrary number and you should always use your own judgment to decide if the analysis has converged or not.
 As you can see in [Figure 13](#fig:tracer_bad), ESS values below 100 are coloured in red, which means that we should not trust the value of the statistics, and ESS values between 100 and 200 are coloured in yellow.

-If a lot of statistics have red or yellow coloured ESS value, we have not sufficiently explored the posterior space.
+If a lot of statistics have red or yellow coloured ESS values, we have not sufficiently explored the posterior space.
 This is most likely a result of the chain not running long enough.
 Try running the same analysis as before, but with a longer chain.

-> First load the XML configuration file into BEAUti again by pressing **File > Load** and select the `Primates.xml` file.
+> First load the XML configuration file into BEAUti again by pressing **File > Load** and select the `primate-mtDNA.xml` file.
 Within BEAUti, change the MCMC chain length parameter to **10'000'000** and change the **tracelog** frequency to **1'000**.
 >
 > Change the trace and tree log file names in order to not overwrite the results of the previous analysis.
 You may add something like `_long` behind the name of the file, to obtain `primate-mtDNA_long.log` for the log file and `primate-mtDNA_long.trees` for trees file.
 >